(This article updated from January 2013)

 - Spending more than you need to, and less effectively

-Don’t be Tempted to Take The Google Adwords Express Shortcut
+Don’t be Tempted to Take The Google Smart Campaigns Shortcut

-I was recently hired to manage a campaign that had started as a Google Adwords Express account.
-The Adwords Express account was set to expire (supposedly) a few days before.
-The client even got a warning email from Google that their campaign was to expire.
-The client wanted it to expire.
+I was recently hired to manage a campaign that had started as a Google Smart Campaign account.
+The account was set to expire (supposedly) a few days before.
+The client even got a warning from Google that their campaign was to expire.
+The client wanted it to expire, so took no action.

 Did it expire?
 No!
 It auto-renewed with no warning to the client.
 So the client was thinking it stopped.
-But no, it auto-renewed itself and kept charging for clicks for a few days until I discovered what the system had done.
+Instead, it kept charging for clicks for a few days until I discovered what the system had done.

 This is just one example of why you don’t want to automate your PPC campaign.

-Step one in my internet advertising service is to “stop the bleeding”.
+Step one in my digital advertising offering is to “stop the bleeding”.
 That is to say, make sure you are only paying for effective methods, including ad phrases for pay per click programs.
 After I get errant spending under control, I look at cautiously adding more effective items in a controlled manner.
 In short, I treat your money like I treat my money.

-By utilizing my Denver PPC services, you can generally save as much money as you spend on errant clicks and added cost per click with Adwords Express, but get better results from your online advertising immediately.
-Call Denver PPC advertising specialist Jon Camrud at 303-750-6114 to find out how you can get started.
+By utilizing my PPC services, you can generally save as much money as you spend on errant clicks and added cost per click, and get better results from your digital advertising immediately.